 Content marketing is incredibly competitive

 Sometimes, the scale of something can paralyze our powers of comprehension.
 For example, there are over 1 billion websites on the internet.
 Of those websites, only about 10 of them will show up on the first page of Google for any given search query – that’s 0.00000001%.

 While language, location, and several other factors will substantially reduce the pool of websites yours is competing with directly, go ahead and search for something one of your potential clients might be interested in.
 Maybe it’s “Chicago personal injury attorney,” which returns about 1,090,000 results.
 The top ten for that search are among the elite 0.000009%.

-Below, we will outline the editorial process LaFleur uses for our and our clients’ content marketing efforts.
+Below, we’ll outline the editorial process LaFleur uses for our clients’ content marketing efforts and our own brand.
 Just as important as the process itself, the people accomplishing each step matter.
 At LaFleur, we have highly qualified and uniquely talented content marketing staff members — including master’s level writers and editors, certified SEO specialists, experienced journalists, and more.
 One hallmark of our service is unparalleled quality in our written work — and quality counts when you’re trying to compete online.

 Most people — even Millennials — agree that writing needs to be free of typos.
 In fact, a $10 million court case recently centered around the omission of a critical comma, and Mariner 1 (the $18.5 million spacecraft destined to head to Venus back in 1962) had to be self-destructed shortly after takeoff due to a missing hyphen in the code.

 But creating a high-quality piece of internet content is about more than just avoiding typos.

 To write something that will rank well in search engines and resonate with your audience, you need to take many factors into consideration.
 Chief among them are the following: